10 Best Free Project Management Tools to Boost Team Efficiency in 2025

 • Custom pricing

-• Includes everything in Standard plan, plus
+• Includes all in the Premium plan, plus

 • Unlimited workspaces